 The underfoot step is robust and also replaceable and as an infrequent gaiter user, I’m still on the original straps even after four years.
 The gaiters themselves are fairly lightweight and even my XL version only weigh 379 grams which means you aren’t going to notice the additional weight.
 I can’t speak to how comfortable these are to wear with shorts but even after a long period of wearing them with long pants I still find them very comfortable.

 So if you are after a pair of gaiters for some serious leg protection then you can’t go past the Sea to Summit Quagmire Event Waterproof Gaiters.

-These gaiters are unisex and the European sizes will suit females, the US sizes are mens
+These gaiters are unisex and the European sizing makes more sense for all hikers as mens and women’s footwear is different.
+The US sizes are mens sizings: